JZenon13/Adjacent-Tastes/README.md

 # Adjacent Tastes

 Add your favorite songs, artists, and videos all in one convenient app.
-This particular front-end is built using React and is attached to a back-end using Express.js (in a seperate repo titled 'Adjacent-Tastest-back-end')
+This particular front-end is built using React and is attached to a back-end using Express.js (in a seperate repo titled 'Adjacent-Tastes-back-end')

 ## Available Scripts